 Transparency Reporting.
 Comprehensive details are required for publishing individual aid awards.
 More detail on this can be found on the Transparency page.

 Annual Reporting.
-State Aid Team will conduct an exercise once the TF ends on 31 December 2020 to capture the total spend and number of awards granted under the UK umbrella scheme.
+State Aid Team will conduct an exercise after the UK Umbrella Scheme ends on 31 December 2020 to capture the total spend and number of awards granted.
 Funding bodies are required to track and monitor all aid awards issued in order to provide this information.

 Please contact the State Aid Team if your policy area intends to provide support using state aid cover available under the UK umbrella scheme.